 There are no clear indications that the political disputes among senior level figures are specifically a response to economic issues or international sanctions.
 Well before international sanctions were expanded in 2010, many middle class Iranians accused Ahmadinejad for favoring the lower classes economically by raising some wages and lowering interest rates for poorer borrowers, cancelling some debts of farmers, and increasing some social welfare payments.
-These moves fed inflation, but poorer Iranians saw Ahmadinejad as attentive to their economic plight.
+Poorer Iranians saw Ahmadinejad as attentive to their economic plight.

-These divisions increased somewhat after Ahmadinejad, in October 2010, won Majles approval to reduce state subsidies on staple goods-which cost Iran at least \$30 billion per year according to outside estimates (the government puts the cost at close to \$100 billion per year)-over the subsequent five years.
-After several delays to plan for anticipated unrest, the subsidy elimination program began on December 19, 2010, with the lifting of prices for gasoline.
-A certain amount

-(16 gallons per month) is available at a subsidized price (\$1.44 per gallon) but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
+These class divisions increased somewhat after Ahmadinejad, in October 2010, won Majles approval to reduce state subsidies on staple goods-which cost Iran at least \$30 billion per year according to outside estimates (the government puts the cost at close to \$100 billion per year)-over the subsequent five years.
+After several delays to plan for anticipated unrest, the subsidy elimination program began on December 19, 2010: Iranians can buy 16 gallons per month at a subsidized price (\$1.44 per gallon), but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
 To defuse popular unrest over the plan, direct cash handouts (\$40 per month) are deposited in the accounts of nearly all Iranians, including 2 million abroad, at an estimated cost of about \$36 billion per year.
 To date, unrest over the plan (separate from unrest over political grievances) has been minimal; many Iranians saw the necessity to reduce subsidies in order to reduce consumption and have supported the plan.